Bira/octopus-carnival/_posts/2016-12-05-pathfinder-df-ranger.md

 With these traits in hand, statting Harsk up is fairly easy.
 Being a Scout, he lacks the spells of his original version, but he scarcely needs them when he can rely on his incredible marksdwarfship.
-Harsk's increased Lifting ST from being a Dwarf also allow him to carry a beefier crossbow, and to be one the only iconics so far who is at No Encumbrance while carrying his full kit.
+Harsk's increased Lifting ST from being a Dwarf also allow him to carry a beefier crossbow, and to be one of the only iconics so far who is at No Encumbrance while carrying his full kit.

 ## Harsk, 250-point Dwarf Scout